List of blade materials

-Blade materials are materials used to make the blade of a knife or other simple edged hand tool or weapon, such as a hatchet or sword.

-Blades can be made from a variety of materials.
-The most common being carbon steel, stainless steel, tool steel and alloy steel.
-Other less common materials in blades include: cobalt and titanium alloys, ceramics, obsidian, and plastic.
+A variety of blade materials can be used to make the blade of a knife or other simple edged hand tool or weapon, such as a sickle, hatchet, or sword.
+The most common blade materials are carbon steel, stainless steel, tool steel, and alloy steel.
+Less common materials in blades include cobalt and titanium alloys, ceramic, obsidian, and plastic.

 The hardness of steel is usually stated as a number on the Rockwell C scale (HRC).
 The Rockwell scale is a hardness scale based on the resistance to indentation a material has.
 This differs from other scales such as the Mohs scale (scratch resistance testing), which is used in mineralogy.
-As hardness increases, the blade becomes more capable of taking and holding an edge, but is more difficult to sharpen and increasingly more brittle (commonly called less "tough").
-Laminating harder steel between softer steel is an expensive process, though it gives the benefits of both "hard" and "soft" steels, to some extent (see Damascus steel).
+As hardness increases, the blade becomes more capable of taking and holding an edge but is more difficult to sharpen and increasingly more brittle (commonly called less "tough").
+Laminating harder steel between softer steel is an expensive process, though it gives the benefits of both "hard" and "soft" steels to some extent (see San mai and Damascus steel).